brightzoe/brightzoe.github.io/docs/fe-basic/javascript/basic/this-and-related.md

 //fn.bind(context,...args)
 Function.prototype.myBind = function (context = window) {
   if (typeof this !== "function") {
+    throw new Error(
-    throw new Error("Function.prototype.bind - what is trying to be bound is not callable");
+      "Function.prototype.bind - what is trying to be bound is not callable", );
   }
   var _this = this;
   var args = [...arguments].slice(1);